Noor Ali (footballer): Matsumoto Yamaga U18

 In January 2018, Noor Alileft Geylang International after he was sent to Matsumoto Yamaga for 10-month training stint to have a better experience in coaching.
 He was replaced by Hirotaka Usui.
 Noor Ali's stint in Japan proved to be a fruitful one as he guided the Matsumoto Yamaga U-18 ‘B’ team to the Takamado Cup JFA U-18 Football League 2018 Nagano Prefecture title.
 His side won 11 matches and lost only 3 while scoring 37 goals and only conceding 11 en route to the title.

 Return to Geylang International

 Noor Ali returned to his position at Geylang on 21 December 2018 after his Yamaga's stint.

 Personal life

-Noor Ali's older brother, Jamil Ali, is also a former professional footballer.
+Noor Ali's younger brother, Jamil Ali, is also a former professional footballer.
 He has four children, with both of his son, Ilhan Noor and Raiyan Noor also a footballer playing for Geylang International which Noor Ali coached.

 In September 2022, Noor Ali was hospitalised for heart palpitations and discovered complications in his heart.